NuGet/docs.microsoft.com-nuget/docs/visual-studio-extensibility/nuget-api-in-visual-studio.md

 1. Install the [`NuGet.VisualStudio.Contracts`](https://www.nuget.org/packages/NuGet.VisualStudio.Contracts/) package into your project, as well as [`Microsoft.VisualStudio.SDK`](https://www.nuget.org/packages/Microsoft.VisualStudio.SDK).

 1. Use the `IAsyncServiceProvider` to get Visual Studio's service broker, and use that to get NuGet's service.
 Note that [`AsyncPackage` extends `IVsAsyncServiceProvider2`](/dotnet/api/microsoft.visualstudio.shell.asyncpackage), so your class that implements `AsyncPackage` can be used as the `IAsyncServiceProvider`.
+Also see the docs on [`IBrokeredServiceContainer`](/dotnet/api/microsoft.visualstudio.shell.servicebroker.ibrokeredservicecontainer) and [`IServiceBroker`](/dotnet/api/microsoft.servicehub.framework.iservicebroker)

    ```cs
    // Your AsyncPackage implements IAsyncServiceProvider